361 pages | 6 x 9 | 61 illus.

 The story of how black capitalists made the market work for racial progress on their way to making money reminds us that the path to civil rights involved commercial endeavors as well as social and political activism.

-Brenna Wynn Greer is the Knafel Assistant Professor of Social Sciences and Assistant Professor of History at Wellesley College.
+Brenna Wynn Greer is Associate Professor of History at Wellesley College.